phelim-h/encord-agents/docs/editor_agents/modal.md

 	...
 ```

-In the template code above, we have

-1. Defined a docker image that contain the required dependencies (`encord-agents` and `modal` + `libgl` which is required by `opencv`).
-Modular automatically sets up a container with these dependencies.
-2. Defined an app to contain the endpoints that we define.
-3. An actual endpoint definition, which has access to the ssh key. `encord-agents` will know how to access that key (since it's names `ENCORD_SSH_KEY`) and use it for authenticating the `encord` SDK)
-4. A place to define our agent logic.
-There are multiple examples [here](./examples/index.md#fastapi-examples) on what could go in that function.

-The magical part is that since this is a FastAPI route, we can, e.g., use all the dependencies defined in [`encord_agents.fastapi.dependencies`](../reference/editor_agents.md#encord_agents.fastapi.dependencies) to make our lives easier.

-Next, we'll define some concrete logic to go into the agent.
+Next, you must define some logic to go into the agent.

-## Defining the agent logic
+## STEP 4: Defining the Agent

-In this example, we'll add a circular bitmask in the middle of current frame.
+The following example adds a circular bitmask in the middle of the current frame.
 However, it could easily be running your own model ([even on the GPU](https://modal.com/docs/guide/gpu)).

-In the function definition of our route, we'll add the following code:
+In the function definition of your route, add the following code to:

+1. Ensure that the Project's Ontology has a bitmask object.
+If it does not, there's nothing to do here.
+2. Ensure that the task is a visual data unit (an image, image group, image sequence, or video).
+3. Places a bitmask with the appropriate shape and fills in a sphere.
+4. Adds the bitmask to the label row.
+5. Saves the labels.

 ```python
 @app.function(secrets=[modal.Secret.from_name("encord-ssh-key")])